zeynabmvs/acme_landing/notes.md

 ## ToDo
-- use custom breakpoints
+- (done) use custom breakpoints
 - leaf background best solution?
-- a solution to use color classes for svg path color
+- (done) a solution to use color classes for svg path color
 - (done) add rounded-desktop
 - (done) add new breakpoint padding size for button
 - (done) custom classes for typography not working in lg:class-name format